 Sections of this course are offered Monday through Friday at almost every hour, so you can easily fit it into your schedule!

 You can also get all that Academic Foundations has to offer AND fulfill your Seminar in Composition requirement by enrolling in the 4-credit course, First-Year Seminar (FP 0003).
 First-Year Seminar classes are limited to just 19 students and are developed around a particular theme, creating a small, cohesive group of students interested in the same subject area.
 These courses are offered in the fall term.

 The course focuses on writing and provides the same enrichment activities that FP 0001 offers, including:

 - Diverse activities that complement the theme of the seminar, including those that introduce you to the city and its cultural resources;

 - Enrichment experiences such as film screenings and lectures by faculty; and

 - Opportunities for group study.

-Freshman Seminar is offered in the fall term (FP0003).
+First-Year Seminar (FP 0003) sections offered in the fall term.

 First-Year Seminar (FP 0006) is a dynamic three-credit themed course for first-year students that fulfills the Seminar in Composition requirement.
-These courses are offered in the the spring term.
+First-Year Seminar classes are limited to just 19 students.
 You'll explore a focused topic you are interested in by reading selected texts, writing papers, and participating in classroom discussions.
-FP 0006 is a dynamic, three-credit course for first-year students that fulfills the Seminar in Composition requirement and is offered in the spring term only.

-Freshman Seminar (FP0006) is offered in the spring term.
+First-Year Seminar (FP 0006) sections offered in the spring term.